meilisearch/meilisearch/README.md

 }
 ```

 ## Performances

 With a dataset composed of _100 353_ documents with _352_ attributes each and _3_ of them indexed.
 So more than _300 000_ fields indexed for _35 million_ stored we can handle more than _2.8k req/sec_ with an average response time of _9 ms_ on an Intel i7-7700 (8) @ 4.2GHz.

-Requests are made using [wrk](https://github.com/wg/wrk) and scripted to simulate real users queries.
+Requests are made using [wrk](https://github.com/wg/wrk) and scripted to simulate real users' queries.

 ```
 Running 10s test @ http://localhost:2230